nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-The audit trail timestamp representing when the narrative was last modified.
+The audit trail timestamp representing when the data was recorded.

 ### performer ###